 " "The URLs to be looked up are not hashed so the server knows which URLs the API users have looked up".
 The Safe Browsing Update API, on the other hand, compares 32-bit hash prefixes of the URL to preserve privacy.
 The Chrome, Firefox and Safari browsers use the latter."

-It's everywhere, if you are unsure if you are using it then you are
+If you are unsure if you are using the "Safe Browsing" blacklist then you probably are

 The "Safe Browsing" service is enabled in the vast majority of common desktop web browsers: